EE Broadband Review: Overview

 In this EE Home Broadband review we will be looking at the five different packages that EE offer and going over their coverage, customer service, reliability and more.

-Aswell as showcasing the best EE broadband deals, making it easy for you to see the best package for you.
+As well as showcasing the best EE broadband deals, making it easy for you to see the best package for you.

 All EE Home Broadband packages also offer 1 year of FREE Norton Security to use on a laptop or PC of your choice worth £79.99.

-Switching over to EE from another provider is made extremely easy, EE do all of the work for you and even offer a £50 credit if you are still in the last month or two with another provider.
+Switching over to EE from another provider is made extremely easy, EE does all of the work for you and even offer a £50 credit if you are still in the last month or two with another provider.

 The EE broadband customer service team are great, we spoke to them for this review and they exceeded our expectations of what customer service should be here in the UK.